 As HR, you are given the authority to choose.

-How the employee must change their behavior in the time frame needed?
+How must the employee change their behavior and what time frame is needed?

-It is your responsibility to gauge the level of disciplinary action and when dealing with something like alcohol or drug abuse, people tend to lean on termination than any another solution.
+It is your responsibility to gauge the level of disciplinary action.
+When dealing with alcohol or drug abuse, people tend to lean on termination than any other solution.

-A Better Today Recovery Services is here to offer another choice that is more cost effective for your company.
+We are here to offer another choice that is more cost-effective for your company in the long term.

-A choice to provide your employees with a level of care that would encourage productive behavior upon returning from treatment.
+A choice to provide your employees with a level of care would encourage productive behavior upon returning from treatment.
 Trust in us to address your struggling employee’s alcohol problem in a discrete and timely fashion.
-Refer us to your employee by calling (877) 740-5451 and know that they are in good hands.